protesilaos/my-website/_commentary/2022-09-11-dealing-with-depression.md

 little memory of.
 I was not living in the moment.
 Either I was hoping for a better future or was reminiscing about the past when my life was straightforward.
-I was basically faking it all while placing too much value to expectations and roles.
+I was basically faking it all while placing too much value on expectations and roles.

 My experiences made me a philosopher.
 I learnt what honesty really does to you, as it lifts burdens from your shoulders.
 I understood the